arnog/mathlive/CONTRIBUTOR_GUIDE.md

 * rest/spread
 * generators

-Before publishing, the code is ran through [Babel](https://babeljs.io), which transpiles it to ES5 for compatibility with browsers that don't support all those features
+Before publishing, [Babel](https://babeljs.io) transpiles the code so it can run on recent browsers, even if they don't support all the ES2016 features yet.
+The code is also optimized for performance and minimized to reduce the load time.

 The code base attempts to follow these general guidelines: